Multi-Directional Subspace Editing in Style-Space: Experiments

-\Cref{tab:table1} shows the correlation results in different models.
-As previously mentioned~\cite{shen2020interfacegan,doubinsky2021multi, harkonen2020ganspaceli2021dystyle, shen2021closed}, we can see that some attributes are more correlated than others, \ie, glasses-age correlations are higher than smile-pose correlations across all the models.
-The last row of the table sums the off-diagonal column and represents the average correlation score.
-The lower scores our method gets indicate its disentanglement superiority.
+\Cref{tab:table1} presents the correlation results of various methods.
+As previously mentioned\cite{shen2020interfacegan,doubinsky2021multi, harkonen2020ganspaceli2021dystyle, shen2021closed}, we observe that certain attributes exhibit stronger correlations than others.
+For instance, the glasses-age correlation is consistently higher than the smile-pose correlation across all models.
+The table's final row sums the off-diagonal columns, representing the average correlation score.
+Our method's lower scores highlight its superior disentanglement capabilities compared to the other techniques.

-The above-mentioned correlation was tested when all attributes were edited together.
-To measure the robustness of other attribute when only a single attribute is edited, we repeated the experiment but this time performed only one edit.
-We measured the perceptual distances (using the last layers in the classifiers) conditioned on one edit.
-As a result, we obtain a distance metric representing the change in each attribute.
-The plots in \cref{fig:fig5} show the results for the different models.
-The x axis shows changes in an edited attribute and the y axis shows undesired changes in the correlated attribute.
-This inter-attribute effect is more noticeable as we apply larger edits to the image.
-We compare this side effect across all models.
-It can be seen that our model is the least to be affected, therefore, suggesting stronger disentanglement between attributes.
+In our previous assessment, all attributes were adjusted simultaneously.
+To test the stability of attributes when only one is modified, we conducted an experiment editing one attribute at a time and measured the perceptual distances using the classifiers' final layers. \cref{fig:fig5} displays results from various methods.
+The x-axis represents changes in the edited attribute, while the y-axis indicates unintentional changes in other attributes.
+As edits become more extensive, the inter-attribute effect is more pronounced.
+Among all models, our approach shows the least deviation, indicating superior attribute disentanglement.

-\textbf{Face Identity Preservation:} Similarly to the face identity score~\cite{abdal2021styleflow}, we evaluate the edited images using a pre-trained face embedding network~\cite{Geitgey2021}.
-Images were edited in identity preserving attributes only (pose, glasses and smile) and embedded using the network into a latent space where the Euclidean distance, $E_d$ and the cosine similarity, $C_s$ were measured between the original and edited images.
+\textbf{Face Identity Preservation:} Following the approach of the face identity score\cite{abdal2021styleflow}, we assess the edited images using a pre-trained face embedding network\cite{Geitgey2021}.
+We restricted our edits to attributes that should preserve identity, such as pose, glasses, and smile.
+After editing, we embedded the images into a latent space using the network.
+We then calculated the Euclidean distance, $E_d$, and the cosine similarity, $C_s$, between the original and edited images.

-\Cref{tab:table2} presents the face identity preservation results.
-We can see that our technique outperforms all other models across all edits.
-Although when single edits are applied we see similar scores from StyleFlow, when all edits are performed together, our model tends to better preserve the identity.
+\Cref{tab:table2} displays the results for face identity preservation.
+Our method consistently surpasses other techniques across all types of edits.
+While StyleFlow shows comparable scores for individual attribute edits, our model excels in preserving identity when multiple edits are combined.